Martchus/videodownloader/README.md

 # Video Downloader
-A video downloader with Qt 5 GUI.
+A video downloader with Qt 5 GUI and backends for multiple platforms, e.g. YouTube and Vimeo.

-Currently YouTube and Vimeo are the only maintained platforms.
+---

+**Note**: This project is not maintained anymore so any provider-specific code might be outdated and not work anymore.
+I keep the project around as an example for doing HTTP downloads with Qt 5 showing the progress and speed in a list view.

+---

 This is just a downloader.
 It does not convert or mux anything.
 You might use ffmpeg or mkvmerge to convert/remux downloaded videos.